DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-19-curriculum-vitae.md

 <h4>Other Qualifications</h4>
 <p>I participated in renovation work for friends, making roof replacements, finishing walls, and installing flooring.</p>
 <p>I programmed my own blog using my HTML and CSS experience to learn the Jekyll templating language on GitHub.
-That demonstrates my capacity of learning on my own wherewhile creating a unique space for my graphic creations.</p>
+That demonstrates my capacity of learning on my own wherewhile creating a unique space for my graphical creations.</p>